-Cut the cord: Three easy ways to add Bluetooth to your car
+Keep connected on the road: Three easy ways to add Bluetooth to your car

 There are a few universal devices that will wire into your head unit and can add music streaming to the list of functionalities, but that makes the installation process a bit more complicated.
 These devices usually range in price from $40 to $200.

-Option 2: Aftermarket audio units
+Option No. 2: Aftermarket audio units

 Replacing your vehicle’s head unit is a great option for those that want the greatest range of audio functionality.
 This process does require some labor, and you’ll need to embrace the “aftermarket” look of your new system, but most devices come with easy-to-follow instructions.
 With patience, common tools, and a couple hours, most people can replace their stereo system.
 Don’t want the hassle?
 Many electronics stores offer installation for around $100.

 There’s a broad range of replacement stereo systems on the market.
 Fortunately, even the most affordable units feature Bluetooth integration for hands-free calling.
 As you work up the price ladder, other features like Bluetooth music streaming, complete smartphone integration (so you can access your phone’s apps through the car stereo), text messaging (reading your messages out loud so you keep your eyes on the road), and voice commands become available.
+You can even add units featuring Apple CarPlay or Android Auto.

 The sheer number of devices on the market also means you’re likely to find a unit that closely matches your stock setup in color and design.
 Prices for these devices start as low as $40 and swing up to several hundred dollars.
+Top brands such as Pioneer, Alpine, and Kenwood offer an array of affordable options.

-Option 3: Vehicle-specific adapters
+Option No. 3: Vehicle-specific adapters

-If you love the look of your vehicle’s stock stereo system and don’t mind getting your wires crossed (bad pun, sorry), then a vehicle-specific adapter with Bluetooth functionality may be perfect for you.
+If you love the look of your vehicle’s stock stereo system and don’t mind getting your wires crossed (bad pun, sorry), then a vehicle-specific adapter with Bluetooth functionality may be perfect for you: Crutchfield and other retailers sell a wide array of ’em.

 The best part of a factory adapter is that it has been specifically engineered for your make and model vehicle, so you’ll have the best possible audio quality and vehicle-specific installation instructions.
 If you just want Bluetooth for hands-free calling and possibly music streaming (some systems are restricted to phone audio), then there’s no need to replace your entire head unit.

 Installation time and difficulty will depend on the manufacturer, but most systems require you to remove the factory stereo, wire in the adapter, then route a wired microphone to the back of the head unit.
 When all’s said and done, you’ll be able to make and answer calls via Bluetooth through your factory system.
 In addition to maintaining the stock aesthetic, these adapters are usually pretty cheap, with the average setup costing less than $100.
-Luxury automakers generally charge more for their devices, but hey, what else is new.
+Luxury automakers generally charge more for their devices, but hey, what else is new?